csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 The last step, `H5Dwrite()`, is a rather complex operation.
 Quoting from the [docs](https://portal.hdfgroup.org/documentation/hdf5/latest/_l_b_dset_r_w.html):
 > During a dataset I/O operation, the library transfers raw data between memory and the file.
 The data in memory can have a datatype different from that of the file and can also be of a different size (i.e., the data in memory is a subset of the dataset elements, or vice versa).
-Therefore, to perform read or write operations, the application program must specify:

-- The dataset
+The inputs required for writing are:
+- Handle to the dataset.
-- The dataset's datatype in memory
+- The dataset's datatype in memory.
-- The dataset's dataspace in memory
+- The dataset's dataspace in memory ("memory space" or "memspace").
-- The dataset's dataspace in the file
+- The dataset's dataspace in the file ("file space").
-- The dataset transfer property list
+- The dataset transfer property list.
+This can be used to configure various aspects of the I/O operation, eg. make the write a collective operation (more on this later).
+Can pass `H5P_DEFAULT` to use default transfer properties.
-- The data buffer
+- The source data buffer, ie. what data to write.

+The memspace and file space arguments in particular may appear somewhat abstract.
+In essence, memory space specifies shape of the source data in memory, and file space specifies where in the file dataset the data should be written to.
+Both arguments are handles to dataspace objects (remember that a dataspace really describes a multidimensional grid).
+HDF5 has the special keyword `H5S_ALL`, which when passed as *both* the memspace and file space arguments means that the entire dataspace of the dataset will be written to.
+This is often the desired behavior if we have previously created the dataset to exactly match dimensions of our source array.
+We will later have examples of using the memspace and file space arguments for more complicated writes.

 Here is a minimal code snippet using the C-API to write a 2D dataset.
 Note that this does NOT support parallel I/O (yet).